airacommunity/AIRA-User-Guide/N.2 Google Configuration.md

   - Desktop app: If your app runs on desktop or laptop computers.
 - Enter a name for your OAuth 2.0 client.
 - Add the authorised JavaScript origins and redirect URIs:
-  - Authorised JavaScript origins: URLs from which requests originate (e.g., http://localhost:3000).
+  - Authorised JavaScript origins: URLs from which requests originate.
-  - Authorised redirect URIs: URLs where OAuth responses can be sent after user authorization (e.g., http://localhost:3000/auth/callback).
+  - Authorised redirect URIs: URLs where OAuth responses can be sent after user authorization.
 - Click the "Create" button to generate the OAuth client ID and client secret.